miketz/rapid-serial-visual-presentation/README.md

 is identified by a fake heuristic, not based on research.
 But the focal point may prove useful for you regardless.

-Orignally made for _0x4aV on #emacs IRC.
+Originally made for _0x4aV on #emacs IRC.
 He was looking for an RSVP in Emacs.

 # Installation

-Requres Emacs 24.1 or later for lexical binding.
+Requires Emacs 24.1 or later for lexical binding.

 Place **rapid-serial-visual-presentation.el** in **/your/chosen/folder**.